 - Get involved in the community.
 This will help you follow development trends and, while helping others, you may just come across a cool idea that solves your own problem.
 It is also one of the best ways to help strengthen your Drupal skills.

 - Use PHP snippets sparingly and carefully.
 Drupal gives you a great deal of power and flexibility when using PHP code in blocks.
 Unfortunately, a stray character or a missing semi-colon breaks PHP.
 Drupal then attempts to evaluate this broken code on any requested page, the PHP interpreter chokes on it and therefore your whole site is broken.
 Worse yet, a PHP snippet entered by an unauthorized user can expose your entire website to hacker attack.
-An outsider who gains PHP access to your site will be able to read and write anything that is in your database and pretty much do anything they want.
+An outsider who gains PHP access to your site will be able to read and write anything that is in your database and pretty much do anything he or she wants.
 You should be careful not to grant permission to use the PHP format to anyone other than trusted site developers.
 When creating a block that uses the PHP input format, you can avoid the risk of having the block take down your entire website by first testing the code inside a temporary story or page node.
-Use PHP input format, write the code, and the Preview to debug your code.
+Use PHP input format, write the code, and then Preview to debug your code.
 When you are satisfied that your code is working, copy then paste the code into the block.